• Choose:

 2. Build a find me/follow me based app via IVR on Telnyx Call Control using Node.

-Prerequisites for Building an IVR with Node
+Prerequisites for building an IVR with node

 You’ll also need to have node installed to continue.
 You can check this by running the following: